-Attorney Helene Bernstein encourages clients to use the mediation process whenever possible.
-Though mediation does not work for every couple, it is an effective method many use when hoping to separate amicably from their spouse.
-It eliminates much of the stress, mental hardship, and financial strain of going through a lengthy courtroom battle when getting divorced.
-It also allows you to have a greater say in the decisions that affect your life for years to come—couples who work with a mediator can voice their concerns in an open environment where everyone has agreed to cooperate with one another.
+Although mediation does not work for every divorcing couple, it is an effective method many use when hoping to separate amicably from their spouse.
+It eliminates much of the stress, emotional hardship and financial strain of going through a lengthy courtroom battle when getting divorced.
+It also allows you to have a greater say in the decisions that affect your life for years to come.
+Couples who work with a mediator can voice their concerns in an open environment where everyone has agreed to cooperate with one another.

 Like mediation, collaborative divorce proceedings give divorcing couples the opportunity to negotiate their divorce settlements in an out-of-court setting.
-Helene Bernstein has the legal background and knowledge needed to act as your attorney in a collaborative divorce environment.
-She attends negotiation settlements with clients, ensuring their wishes are appropriately presented and protected throughout all meetings.
+In a collaborative divorce, a neutral mediator is not always necessary.
+Ms. Bernstein has the legal background and knowledge needed to serve as your attorney in a collaborative divorce environment.
+In this role, she attends negotiation settlements with clients, ensuring their wishes are appropriately presented and protected throughout all meetings.

 Collaborative divorce law involves certain characteristics unique to this process: